BartTych/FastPrime/README.md

 # PrimeNumbers
 Fast implementation of algorithm for searching prime numbers in defined range.
-Depending on your system ram size it can go up to ~10^20 with use instructions are in main.py file.
+Depending on your system ram size it can go up to ~10^20.
+Use instructions are in main.py file.

 It is an implementation of Sieve of Eratosthenes, with modifications to make it faster and conserve ram.
 It works in two stages.
 First stage